-“For the last few months, I have been having the most broken sleep, waking up anywhere from 5-8 times a night, YIKESSS.
+“For the last few months, I have been having the most broken sleeps, and waking up anywhere from 5-8 times a night, it wasn't good.
 Sleep is so underrated when it comes to fat loss, and can really damage your results if you're sleep deprived.
-By implementing some changes I have noticed a MASSIVE improvement in retraining my sleep patterns'".
+By implementing some changes I have noticed a massive improvement in retraining my sleep patterns".

-So we teamed up with Rach to deep dive into exactly how you can improve your sleep quality and get back to feeling good, to help you achieve the results you're chasing.
+We teamed up with Rachel to deep dive into exactly how you can improve your sleep quality and get back to feeling good, to help you achieve the results you're chasing.

-And if you’ve ever felt starving after a bad night’s sleep, it could be because sleep deprivation can disrupt the hormonal regulation of your appetite.
-If this is a recurring pattern you'll often find yourself wanting to eat more, and in turn lead to weight gain if you're regularly eating above your energy expenditure.
+If you’ve ever woke up and felt starving after a bad night’s sleep, it could be due to sleep deprivation disrupting the hormonal regulation of your appetite.
+If this is a recurring pattern you'll often find yourself wanting to eat more, and in turn can lead to weight gain if you're regularly eating above your energy expenditure.

-If you’ve had more than a few nights of tossing and turning and you’re worried about having your hard-earned fat loss results ruined, don’t panic!
+Don't stress if you’ve had more than a few nights of tossing and turning and you’re worried about ruining your hard-earned fat loss results.
 There’s a number of tools and tips you can incorporate to improve your sleep and get back on track to your goal.

 Be mindful of your caffeine intake

 “Replacing my morning coffee with tea was one of those easy switches for me!
-Tea still contains caffeine, but less than my typical coffee.
+Tea still contains some caffeine, but less than my typical coffee.
 I have been loving T2 Morning Sunshine.
-And if I ever want to enjoy a coffee later in the day, I’ve been having decaf - same great taste without adding excess caffeine into my day”
+And if I ever want to enjoy a coffee later in the day, I’ve been having decaf - it has the same great taste without adding excess caffeine into my day”.

 Don’t drink too much water before going to bed

 No one likes the feeling of having to get up in the middle of the night because your bladder said so.
 Not only do you have to leave a comfy bed, but it often disrupts your entire night of sleep and leaves you feeling groggy the next day.
-And one of the biggest perpetrators of this?
-Toilet trips after having too much water before bed.

-Drinking too much water (or any other beverages) right before going to bed can increase your need to get up and go throughout the night.
-And while it’s important to stay hydrated, if you find yourself making more than a few trips to the bathroom check how much water you’re drinking — it can be a real eye-opener!
+Drinking too much water (or any other beverages) right before going to bed is what will cause you to get up throughout the night.
+While it’s important to stay hydrated, if you find yourself making more than a few trips to the bathroom check how much water you’re drinking in the PM.

-Rachel herself aims to consume a lot of her daily water intake well before bedtime so she can get an uninterrupted nights’ rest.
+Rachel aims to consume most of her daily water intake well before bedtime so she can get an uninterrupted nights’ rest.

 Look at your eating habits

-In fact, it comes with certain benefits, like stable blood glucose levels and curbing any middle of the night cravings.
-But for some people, eating before bed can lead to discomfort and indigestion — and there goes your sleep quality.
+In fact, it even comes with certain benefits, like stable blood glucose levels and curbing any middle of the night cravings.
+But for some people, eating before bed can lead to discomfort and indigestion, which can affect your sleep quality through the night.

 If you’ve found yourself feeling uncomfortable or bloated while you’re trying to sleep, it’s often recommended you eat your last meal 3 hours before bedtime.
-But if not?
-There’s nothing wrong with eating close to bed!
-Just watch out for caffeine-containing foods like chocolate, and most importantly — listen to your body.
+But if you can't do that, there’s nothing wrong with eating close to bed!
+Just be mindful of caffeine-containing foods like chocolate.
+Most importantly, always listen to your body.

 Check your Vitamin D levels

-Vitamin D, also known as the “sunshine vitamin” that’s produced when you spend time in the sun, isn’t just great at helping our bone health.
-It’s also amazing at helping regulate your sleep pattern!
+Vitamin D, the sunshine vitamin, is produced when you spend time in the sun.
+It's great at helping our bone health and is also amazing at helping regulate your sleep patterns.

-Being Vitamin D deficient, on the other hand, can wreak havoc on your sleep, leading to multiple of issues, poor sleep quality, and overall tiredness.
+Being Vitamin D deficient on the other hand, can wreak havoc on your sleep, leading to a number of issues like poor sleep quality and overall tiredness.
 To prevent this, getting out in the sun can definitely help, as long as you’re being sun smart and not overdoing it.
-If you suspect a deficiency though, chat with your doctor about a solution.
+If you suspect a Vitamin D deficiency though, chat with your doctor about a solution.

 Watch your screen time

-We can all fall victim to endlessly scrolling through IG, TikTok, or work emails at night, and if you have before you’d be familiar with how much of a major disruption it can be to your sleep quality!
+We can all fall victim to endlessly scrolling through your phone and binge watching Netflix at night, and if so, you might have felt how much of a disruption it can be to your sleep quality.

-Not only can going through high volumes of information late at night make it hard to switch off and catch some zzz’s, but the light exposure from bright devices online can disrupt your melatonin regulation — the sleep hormone — and make it harder to fall asleep.
+Not only can going through high volumes of information late at night make it hard to switch off your brain and rest, but the light exposure from bright devices can disrupt your melatonin regulation sleep hormones and make it harder to fall asleep.

 Create a bedtime routine

-A good bedtime routine is a clear set of activities you perform in the same order, every night, usually 30-60 minutes before you head off to bed.
-And while it can feel tough to create new habits and break the old ones, setting up clear tasks will eventually become an automatic routine that helps you unwind each night, and signals to your brain that it’s time to relax.
+A good bedtime routine is a clear ritual of activities you perform each night usually 30-60 minutes before you head off to bed.
+While it can feel tough to create new habits and break the old ones, setting up clear tasks will eventually become an automatic routine that helps you unwind each night, and send signals to your brain that it’s time to relax.

-A great tip from Rach is to introduce a sleepy tea that signals it’s time to start winding down, but actively makes it easier to!
+A helpful tip from Rachel is to drink a sleepy tea that lets your body know it’s time to start winding down and actively makes it easier to.

-“1hr before bed I have a T2 The Dreamer + helps ease my mind and has made falling asleep much easier.
-Sometimes I also add a Valerian supplement - I only take these when I feel stressed or my mind won't settle.”
+“An hour before bed I have the T2 The Dreamer tea to help ease my mind, it's made falling asleep much easier.
+Sometimes I'll also add a Valerian supplement when I feel stressed or my mind won't settle".

-The bottom line is; quality sleep is ESSENTIAL to a successful fat loss journey, and is just as important as your training and nutrition.
+The bottom line is; your quality sleep is essential to a successful fat loss journey, and is just as important as your training and nutrition.